AMGOcyber123/Task-Sync-API/README.md

 3. Once the user creates their account a mail is sent to them via SendGrid.
 Similar function is performed once they delete their account.

+4. User can store their profile picture with the help of npm module [Multer](https://www.npmjs.com/package/multer) and [Sharp](https://www.npmjs.com/package/sharp).

-4. Go through the [env](https://github.com/AMGOcyber123/Task-handler-API/blob/main/.env) file and accordingly configure your environment variables.
+5. Go through the [env](https://github.com/AMGOcyber123/Task-handler-API/blob/main/.env) file and accordingly configure your environment variables.

-5. Developers are expected to have an account in [SendGrid](https://app.sendgrid.com/), in order to get API key.
+6. Developers are expected to have an account in [SendGrid](https://app.sendgrid.com/), in order to get API key.

 ### A user once logins in, only then, can access their tasks and perfom all CRUD operations.